smahendra/git-sprites/README.md

         }
      }
 ```
--Spacing between individual icons in the sprite file.
+2. Spacing between individual icons in the sprite file.
 Open your 'Gruntfile.js' and find 'padding' object in 'shape' section.
 Provide a integer value for spacing around icons in the sprite file.
 Single pixel value which is then applied to all four edges.
 ```
 shape:{
         spacing: {